jacobxperez/rams/README.md

 ### [Contributing](https://github.com/jacobxperez/essentials/blob/master/CONTRIBUTING.md)

-If your interested in contributing to this project please start by reading our [contributing guidelines](https://github.com/jacobxperez/essentials/blob/master/CONTRIBUTING.md) to better understand the nature and the direction of the project, any contribution will be considered.
+If you are interested in contributing to this project please start by reading our [contributing guidelines](https://github.com/jacobxperez/essentials/blob/master/CONTRIBUTING.md) to better understand the nature and the direction of the project, any contribution will be considered.